-Perhaps, like many people around the world, you made New Year Resolutions as 2015 rolled into 2016.
+Perhaps, like many people around the world, you made New Year Resolutions as last year rolled into this one.
 Items such as eating healthier, getting organized and losing weight typically top the list of resolutions people commit to in the waning hours of New Year’s Eve.
 Many business leaders take advantage of the fresh start of a new year as well, vowing that this will be the year they conquer social media, expand their marketing efforts, improve their leadership skills or finally add some expertise to their bench.

 January 1st dawns bright with promise and bursting with potential.
 The unfortunate reality, however, is that January 31st often shows no sign of the changes avowed just a few weeks earlier.
 A stunning 92% of people who make resolutions abandon them completely, afraid/unwilling/unsure of how to make the changes necessary to be successful.

 Want to ensure that you’re in the 8% of people who make (and keep) their resolutions?
 A careful look at the habits of people who keep their resolutions provides insight into how to make sure you’re one of the few who maintain their resolve through the year.

 Statistically, simply by making a resolution, you’re more likely to be successful at attaining success than those who don’t bother to make any commitment to change.
 (Seems rather obvious, doesn’t it?)
 It’s an important distinction, though.
 To be successful at improving or progressing, you must first determine where to make a change, and what the change needs to be.
 Put your resolution in writing as both a reminder and a commitment to yourself.